BIGJRA/BIGJRA.github.io/rejuv.md

     -   Sludge Bomb.

-This is a tough fight in general, but I found a pretty easy way to win with Melia’s team.
-Simply knock out Cinccino and damage Crobat with Mega Snorlax’s Return, then when it goes down swap to Mimikyu.
+This is a tough fight in general, but I found a pretty easy way to win with Melia's team.
+Simply knock out Cinccino and damage Crobat with Mega Snorlax's Return, then when it goes down swap to Mimikyu.
 Swords Dance, Shadow Sneak to finish Crobat.
 Then Play Rough to Shadow Sneak Houndoom who should turn the field dark, then Shadow Sneak Salazzle to one shot it, then Play Rough Tsareena.
 Now it will go down but Hydreigon,